robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 After each run, the resulting trajectories are by default stored in the `trajectories/` folder.
-To plot all of the trajectories, use the following
+To visualize all of the trajectories using matplotlib, execute the following command:
-command:
 ```bash
 python deceptive_polynomials/utils/plot_trajectories --folder trajectories
 ```